lithdew/flatend/README.md

 ## Options

-By default, Flatend comes pre-packaged with a fast, scalable, highly-configurable production-ready HTTP server written in Go with LetsEncrypt support.
+By default, Flatend comes prepackaged with a fast, scalable, highly-configurable production-ready HTTP server written in Go with LetsEncrypt support.

-More pre-packaged services are planned to be coming out soon from the Flatend team for creating production-ready WebSocket, TCP, and gRPC APIs out of Flatend services.
+More prepackaged services are planned to be coming out soon from the Flatend team for creating production-ready WebSocket, TCP, and gRPC APIs out of Flatend services.

 All of these prepackaged services are fully configurable with the list of configurable values specified below.
 Apart from configuring these services, services created using Flatend APIs may also be configured as shown below.